-As part of the Wegener acquisition, we have included Wegener's liabilities in our Consolidated Statement of Financial Position at December 31, 2023, including its revolving line of credit.
+As part of the Wegener acquisition, we have included Wegener's liabilities in our Consolidated Statement of Financial Position at December 31, 2024, including its revolving line of credit.
 As amended and effective October 8, 2009, Wegener's subsidiary, Wegener Communications Inc. ("WCI"), has entered a revolving line of credit ("loan facility") with The David E. Chymiak Trust dated December 15, 1999 (the "Chymiak Trust").
-Mr. David Chymiak controls the Chymiak Trust and owns approximately 8.5% of the remaining 48.4% minority interest of Wegener at December 31, 2023.
+Mr. David Chymiak controls the Chymiak Trust and owns approximately 8.5% of the remaining 48.4% minority interest of Wegener at December 31, 2024.

-Immediately prior to entering into a term sheet with Wegener to acquire a 51.6% acquisition on November 27, 2017 (see Note 4), \$1,712 thousand USD remained outstanding under the loan facility and \$2,867 thousand USD in accrued and unpaid interest.
-The loan facility is secured by a first lien on substantially all of WCl's assets and is guaranteed by Wegener Corporation (parent company).
+Immediately prior to entering into a term sheet with Wegener to acquire a 51.6% acquisition on November 27, 2017 (see Note 4), \$1.7 million USD remained outstanding under the loan facility and \$2.9 million USD in accrued and unpaid interest.
+The loan facility is secured by a first lien on substantially all of WCI's assets and is guaranteed by Wegener Corporation (parent company).
 Under the terms of the loan facility's debt covenants, we are precluded from paying dividends from Wegener.

 As an inducement for Novra to proceed with the 51.6% acquisition of Wegener, the Chymiak Trust agreed to restructure the terms of its debt owed from Wegener.
-As a result, we entered a separate, simultaneous term sheet on November 27, 2017 with the Chymiak Trust, resulting in the following terms:
+As a result, we entered a separate, simultaneous term sheet on November 27, 2017 with the Chymiak Trust.
+Under subsequent extensions to that term sheet, the debt is now structured as follows: